BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 40 ---

-![A minimalist logo for the Joint Committee of the European Supervisory Authorities, featuring grey sans-serif text in two lines on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![This is a side-by-side display of the logos for two European financial authorities: the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).
-The ESMA logo features a circle of blue EU stars, while the EIOPA logo has a blue, geometric cube design with EU stars.

-esma
-European Securities and
-Markets Authority
-eIopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo of the European Banking Authority (EBA) placed under the heading "THE RISK FACTORS GUIDELINES".
-The logo is a blue rectangle with the acronym "EBA" in large white letters on a wavy background, and the full name "EUROPEAN BANKING AUTHORITY" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

 iii. is designed specifically to be accepted as a means of payment by merchants dealing in